 - 1 medium onion, chopped

 - 2 cups cooked black rice (1 cup rice + 2 cup water)

 - 2 Tbsp. fresh basil leaves, chopped

 Wash tomatoes, cut a slice from stem end of each, and scoop out the inside, leaving shells intact.
 Sprinkle inside of tomato cups with salt and invert on a plate to drain.
 (Save pulp and juice to use later.)

 Heat the olive oil in a sauté pan over medium-low heat.
-Add the onion and carrot and sauté until begin to brown, about 5 minutes.
-Mix with the cooked black rice, basil, salt and pepper.
+Add the onion and carrot and sauté until beginning to brown, about 5 minutes.
+Mix with the cooked black rice, basil, salt, and pepper.

 Preheat an oven to 350F.
 Spoon the rice mixture into tomato cups, cover with tops.
 Bake, uncovered, about 30 minutes.
 Serve hot.